 31 Signs You’re Financially Stable

 I remember the day like it was yesterday.
 My wife and I were in Target, trying to decide between dental floss and aluminum foil.
 Being just newly married and still paying off my debt, we had no breathing room.
 We were not the picture of financial stability.
 Being financially stable means one thing – having peace of mind and there in the grocery store, we did not have that.
-We were at a dead end, plain and simple.
+We were at a dead end, and had no idea how to improve our situation.

 Fast forward 15 years and a lot of things have changed with our finances.
 We max out our retirement accounts every year, we pay off our credit cards in full each month and spending just to spend holds little value to us.

 Taken individually these signs may not mean you’re financially stable, rather, it’s the whole that determines financial stability.
-Each situation is different and we all have different journeys.
+Each situation is different and we all have different journeys in life.
 Take a look at these signs and use them as a starting point to gauge how financially stable you are.

 You Can Handle an Emergency